dlstreamer/dlstreamer/docs/source/get_started/install/uninstall_guide_ubuntu.md

 ## Option #1: Uninstall Intel® DL Streamer Pipeline Framework from APT repository

-If you installed via apt package just simple uninstall with apt:
+If you installed via APT, just use its uninstall command:

 ```bash
 sudo apt remove intel-dlstreamer